objectliteral/teachingJS/chapters/02_fundamentals/01_types.md

 ## Types and Literals

 Types are sets of rules that apply to programming constructs such as variables, expressions or return values.
 They can help prevent bugs because they enable a compiler to perform consistency checks.
 In languages like C and Java types restrict variables to only contain values of a certain type.
 While JavaScript as well has types, it is rather lax about it.
-For instance it does not make any restrictions to variables or function invocations which is why JavaScript is often mistakenly referred to as a type-agnostic language.
-It is not.
+For instance it does not make any restrictions to variables or function invocations which is why JavaScript is sometimes mistakenly referred to as a type-agnostic language, which it is not.

 When types are not enforced on variables or function parameters, what reason is there to have types after all?
 Some operations only make sense when applied to operands of a certain type.
-For example it is obvious to see how to numbers can be added, but what should happen, when to objects are added?
+For example it is obvious to see how two numbers can be added, but what should happen, when two objects are added?
 When you use a value of the wrong type with a JavaScript operator, the interpreter will automatically convert it to a type for that the operation is defined.
 JavaScript does a lot of work for you when it comes to types, so it is not surprising that it doesn't always get it right.
 Talking about types in JavaScript always means talking about the language's quirks.

 Below is a brief introduction to the 6 types that are in the language.
 Throughout this whole chapter we will talk a lot about types in conjunction with operators and how types are converted to one another.